aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 inputfile.filter(input_file_name() > last_file)
 inputfile.filter(input_file_name() <= curr_file)
 ```
 Next, the process will determine if a primary key has been set in the DynamoDB table.
-If it has been set, the change detection process will need to be implemented.
+If it has been set, the change detection process will be executed.
 Otherwise, all records marked for insert (where the *Op* = 'I') will be prepped to be written.
 ```python
 if primary_keys == "null":
     output = inputfile.filter(inputfile.Op=='I')